Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Cheaderfiles.md

 <br>

-Now how about if b.c was closed source, but you had a .so file and header file?
+Now how about if b.c was closed source, but you had an .so file and header file?

 I'll move b.c and b.h to a new folder, my_lib